A.P. Nichols (1861)

 Final Voyage

 The A.P.
-Nichols was bound from Chicago to Escanaba, Michigan, light, when she encountered a gale on October 28, 1892.
-She turned towards Plum Island (between Washington Island and the mainland in Door County) in hope of finding shelter from the storm.
-She dropped her anchor (off Plum Island), but drifted toward Pilot Island, stranding on a reef near the island and almost touching the bow of the Forest which had stranded there the year before.
-The crew escaped to the lighthouse on Pilot Island where they spent the next few days along with the stranded crew of the J.E.
+Nichols was bound from Chicago to Escanaba, Michigan during the night of October 28, 1892 when it encountered a gale.
+The ship turned towards Plum Island, situated in the entrance to Death's Door between Washington Island and the mainland, in hope of finding shelter from the storm.
+The crew dropped the anchor off Plum Island to avoid washing ashore, but the vessel eventually drifted toward Pilot Island and stranded on the northwest shoal of Pilot Island.
+Crewmembers escaped to the lighthouse on Pilot Island, where they spent the next few days along with the stranded crew of the J.E.
 Gilmore.

-In March of 1893 a storm put an end to any hope of recovering the A.P.
-Nichols.
-She and the Gilmore broke up and sunk out of sight soon after the storm passed.
+In March of 1893, a storm put an end to any hope of recovering the vessel>.
+The A.P.
+Nichols and the Gilmore broke up and sunk out of sight soon after the storm passed.

-Door County Advocate February 17, 1894.
-"The schooner Gilmore is the only one left on Pilot Island.
+An article from the Door County Advocate on February 17, 1894 states, "The schooner Gilmore is the only one left on Pilot Island.
 The Nichols was chucked on the beach in pieces and the previous ones have also disappeared from view."

 Today